john77eipe/SpringSecurityDrills/ReadMe.md

 CSRF is not needed for stateless session setup like token authorisation (eg.  JWT).
 It can be disabled.

 For testing CSRF have a look [here](https://www.baeldung.com/spring-security-csrf).

+#### User Registration

+This is straight forward.
+Adding the register form and register endpoints made it happen.

+For adding more custom password validations: https://stackabuse.com/spring-custom-password-validation/

 Checkout the project: **securestore-web-with-db-auth-4**.